Posts Tagged ‘terracotta roof tiles’

 This particular row of four double storey terraced homes has always interested me.
 It appears to be the result of several remodeling efforts and very difficult to date.
 The original terraces are now obscured but appear to be quite old and plain, perhaps even 1860s or 1870s.
 Their current form has elements of Queen Anne, bungalow and tudor revival.
 Possibly the result of an interwar makeover.
 Sadly, however they have also been significantly altered since.

 This picture shows 301-303 Beaconsfield Parade, a dainty single storey row of three Edwardian terraces.
-Pictured is a real estate sign declaring “no heritage overlay”.
-The terrace is located in the City of Port Phillip, however without any heritage protection this row may yet become victim to the current rampant overdevelopment of this prime beachfront address.
+At the time it was pictured is a real estate sign declaring “no heritage overlay”, situated in an area under the relentless pressure of bayside development.
 Edwardian terrace rows (longer than a semi detached pair) are quite rare in this part of Melbourne and in Melbourne as a whole.
+The row was partially demolished in 2012 after the sale of 301 severely compromising the architectural integrity of the row.